-In a letter to FCC Chairman Tom Wheeler, Franken said Comcast has had "compliance issues" with the NBCU deal conditions, which should be taken into account when the FCC looks at the TWC meld.
+In a letter to FCC chairman Tom Wheeler, Franken said Comcast has had "compliance issues" with the NBCU deal conditions, which should be taken into account when the FCC looks at the potential TWC meld.
 Comcast is expected to make its official pitch to the FCC in late March.

 “I am concerned that the proposed acquisition could result in higher prices, fewer choices, and even worse service for consumers,” Franken wrote.
 “To the extent that Comcast has a history of breaching its legal obligations to consumers, such history should be taken into account when evaluating Comcast’s proposal for future market expansion."

-Comcast argues it has no such history of breaching obligations.
+Comcast argues it has not such history of breaching obligations.

 The FCC did find that Comcast had not fulfilled the neighborhooding condition in the NBCU deal, but Comcast has continued to argue that since it did not move Bloomberg (which complained) to any disadvantageous channel positions after the merger that it had not violated the condition.

 Franken has already written regulators about the TWC deal, saying that concentrating more market power in the hands of fewer companies will be consumer-unfriendly.